Santorini, the Jewel of the Cyclades

 In this myth, Helios, the sun god, rode his chariot across the sky every day.

 Helios' son, Phaethon, envied his father's power and asked him to drive the chariot himself for just one day.

 Helios hesitated, for Phaethon was still young, inexperienced and weak, so he tried to talk his son out of it - but eventually he allowed him to take the reins of the horses.

-Once the horses felt that their master was no longer dominating, they went out of control and started jumping constantly up and down.
-Whenever the chariot came very close to the sun, the earth and rivers dried out.
-Whenever the chariot was distant, the earth was covered in snow and ice.
+When the horses felt that their master was no longer dominating, they suddenly got out of control and started jumping up and down all the time.
+Whenever the chariot got very close to the sun, the earth and the rivers would dry up.

-God Zeus, the master of the gods, wanted to save the Earth.
-So he hurled his thunderbolt at the chariot, turning this way the horses into stone, and throwed the flaming body of Phaethon into the river Eridanus in Italy.
+This turbulence caused Zeus, the ruler of the gods, great worry, for he wanted to save the earth.
+So Zeus hurled his thunderbolt at the chariot, turned the horses to stone, and threw the burning body of Phaethon into the river Eridanus in Italy.